cutie-shell/cutie-project/_pages/install.md

 # Which image to get?

+There are two different types of images:

+* Fastboot-flashable image
+* Recovery-flashable zipfile

+Fastboot-flashable images are, instead, the recommended way to install Droidian.
+These images are device specific, so if you want one for your device you should create one yourself.
+Fastboot-flashable images support Full Disk Encryption, and make use of the whole userdata partition.

 The recovery flashable zipfile needs to be flashed via a suitable Android recovery (such as TWRP).
+Recovery flashable zipfiles are generic, and are useful to test drive Droidian or in early device porting stages.

-Recovery flashable zipfiles are generic.
-Nevertheless, you should pick up the correct zipfile for your specific device:
+You should pick up the correct zipfile for your specific device:

 * Device with an Android 9 vendor: api28
 * Device with an Android 10 vendor: api29
 * Device with an Android 11 vendor: api30
+* Device with an Android 12/12.1 vendor: api32
+* Device with an Android 13 vendor: api33

 ## Recovery-flashable zipfile: bundles